 The fact that the Evangelical Church of Geneva is the church of a single city, has preserved it from certain things which, in my eyes, are contrary to the word, which (bear with me, my brethren) disfigure the constitution of the Free Church of the Canton of Vaud.
 A considerable part of its doctrine freely expresses truths which it is my happiness to believe and my joy to hear expressed by brethren whose sincerity and piety I honour.
 But when I come to the question of the Church (and surely this is the question, when men are making one), I find a gap, or rather error, which seems to me to attach itself to all the work of the free churches, and to make their position essentially false; and I pray my brethren to be willing to weigh this point seriously.
 It is found at the bottom of all the questions which at this moment agitate the Church of God.
 I shall speak frankly and with candour.
 I owe it to my brethren.
 It is true brotherly love.

 The error at the foundation of their work will always hinder it, as it seems to me, from satisfying the wants of a large number of enlightened Christians, as well as the heart and intentions of Christ, and from answering either to the wants arising out of the difficult times through which evidently the Church of God must pass, or to the light which those trials, I doubt not, will cause to break upon souls.
 Their work will be partial, and will not last, such at least as it is at present.
 It has not roots deep enough in truth, and particularly in the truth of which God is *now* making use.
 The foundation of the truth as to the Church is wanting.
-Instead of drawing its essential character from the everlasting truth of God&#8212;I speak not of
+Instead of drawing its essential everlasting truth of God -- I speak not of

 {96}